ToolGrid — Product & Engineering

 For exponential distributions, the generator typically applies the inverse transform method.
 It uses uniform random values in (0, 1] and transforms them using the inverse cumulative distribution function of the exponential distribution, producing values that match the desired rate or scale.

 When a seed is specified, the generator seeds its pseudo random sequence in a defined way so that repeated runs with the same seed and parameters produce identical sequences.
 When no seed is given, it draws entropy from secure or system sources to produce non reproducible, but still unbiased, sequences.
+In some workflows, generating random addresses is a relevant follow-up operation.

 After numbers are generated, the tool computes summary statistics on the sample.
 It calculates the sample mean by summing values and dividing by the count, sample variance or standard deviation using standard formulas, and minimum and maximum by scanning the list.